luiscielak/EmpathyTotems/emto-doc/partials/product.md

 Branding
 ---

-Human-centric.
-Information-driven.
 The overall look and feel is organic yet technologically influenced.
 Polygons, low-poly aesthetic, crystallized objects, and minerals are good examples of the influences behind the brand's design decisions.

 ### Logo

 The logo consists of a line drawing representing the totem's pyramid-like structure.
 This shape is pointing upwards implying a self-help motto influenced by the life-logging, quantified-self culture behind the project.

 Branding elements will be generated with computer code.
-This generative approach will allow for more organic and vast content.
+This generative approach will allow for more organic and personal content.

 ### Typography

-[type section
-]
+Human-centric.
+Information-driven.

 ### Colors

 [colors section]